raydeoliveira/Qbyte/README.md

 python QByte.py mode remarks

 MODE: This can be 'static' or 'auto'.
-The only difference between the two is that the 'auto' mode will automatically switch views.
+The only difference between the two is that the 'auto' mode will automatically switch views every 10 minutes.

 REMARKS: This is an easy way to remember your session.
 You can input anything without spaces.